eabglobal/juniper/docs/index.rst

 Welcome to juniper's documentation!
 ===================================

 Welcome to Juniper's documentation.
-Get started with :doc:`quickstart` and then get an overview with the :doc:`quickstart`.
-There is also a more detailed :doc:`tutorial` that shows how to create a small but complete application serverless application packaged using juniper.
+Get started with :doc:`quickstart`.
+There is also a more detailed :doc:`tutorial` that shows how to package a set of lambda functions using juniper.
 Common patterns are described in the :doc:`concepts` section.

 Packaging Lambda
 ****************